 6. Respiratory system

-Rosemary increases perspiration and helps in lowering body temperature in fevers.
+Rosemary increases perspiration, and helps in lowering body temperature in the fever.

 7. Other Uses

 The paste of leaves is applied on wounds due to its antibacterial, and antifungal properties.